 What are board game boards made from?
 They are usually made from binding board and occasionally chipboard.
-The boards are made from paper and/or cloth fibres.
-Fibres are densely packed to make the boards durable and humidity resistant.
-The fibres are also thin which ensures the board is smooth on the surface.
+The boards are made from paper and/or cloth fibers.
+Fibers are densely packed to make the boards durable and humidity-resistant.
+The fibers are also thin which ensures the board is smooth on the surface.

 But there are more materials than just the board itself which make a board game board.

 Hi!
 This post may contain affiliate links to online stores.
 If you use a link and buy something, I may get a commission at no extra cost to you.
 See my affiliate disclosure.

 A board game board is made of four key materials.

 Each material comes in different types and is there for different reasons from durability to style.
 While the printed design of the board game board is super important, the materials which go into making it hugely affect your experience of a game.

 Board game boards are generally made from binding board which is the same thing that hardback book covers are made from.
 They may also be made from chipboard or very thin wood.
 I just look at binding board here.

 A board game board needs to be durable because it will be used to place game pieces on, may be folded and stored, and perhaps have food and drink spilled on it.
 The thickness of the board, the density of the fibers, and the type of materials used all affect the rigidity, humidity resistance, and durability of the board.